 - Look for natural forms that have been purified by molecular distillation, to ensure that the product is free of mercury and other contaminants.

 - Look for added antioxidants, or take them separately.

 - The label shouldn’t suggest more than 3 grams of EPA and DHA per day (see above).

 - Look for both EPA and DHA in the supplement.
-Since each of these can be converted into the other, the ratio of EPA:DHA is not as important as quality and amount are, but both should be present, and a reasonable ratio to look for is 3:2.
+Since each of these can be converted into the other, the ratio of EPA:DHA is not as important as quality and amount are, but both should be present.

 - Always check the expiration date, and take note of any bad smell or taste, which may mean the product was poorly purified, has expired, or has already oxidized.
 (Note that a fishy smell does not necessarily mean the fish oil is bad, just that it has not undergone a process to remove that odor.)

 In addition to taking a high-quality omega-3 supplement, one of the best ways to optimize your omega-3 intake is by following a Mediterranean diet .
 Generous amounts of richly colored fruits and vegetables, virgin olive oil and fresh fish can help your body acquire a healthier balance.